 Ohorilko keeps online sportsbooks in Iowa up to date about the state’s approved wagers.
 In turn, the sportsbooks make sure customers only see eligible bets as options on their sites.

-For example, William Hill Iowa, will display different betting options than William Hill in New Jersey because the laws differ in the two states.
+For example, Caesars Iowa, will display different betting options than Caesars in New Jersey because the laws differ in the two states.

 “If we have a way to verify the ages of participants in the event, we will authorize it.
 It’s not a situation where we’re applying a one-size-fits-all code to just deny all individual events.”